desitynikolova/Site-with-HTML/README.md

 # Site-with-HTML
-This is site with HTML
+This is site with HTML - project for University.